-Program requirements for the Certificate in Teaching the Emotionally Disturbed/Behaviorally Disordered include the following: Special Education 534, 544, 547, 771 (2 units, adviser approved section), and demonstrated competence in teaching emotionally disturbed/ behaviorally disordered students.
-A grade point average of 3.0 is required for certificate course work.
+Program requirements for the Certificate in Teaching the Emotionally Disturbed/Behaviorally Disordered include the following: Special Education 529, 534, 544, 547, 677, 771 (3 units, adviser approved section), and demonstrated competence in teaching emotionally disturbed/ behaviorally disordered students.
+A grade point average of 3.0 is required for certificate coursework.
 Contact the Department of Special Education for further information.
 Instructional Microcomputer Software Design Certificate The purpose of this certificate is to prepare specialists who can develop or assist in the development of microcomputer software to meet specific instructional, training or management needs.
 There are two competency areas incorporated in the certificate: instructional design and educational computing.
 Students must complete a minimum of 18 units with a 3.0 (B) grade point average and no less than a "C" in any course.
-For application or further information, see the Director of the program in the Department of Development, Administration and Technology Prerequisites: A bachelor's degree from an accredited institution with a grade point averaged at least 2.5 (when A equals 4) in the last 60 semester (90 quarter) units attempted.
-A combined score of at least 950 on the verbal and quantitative sections of the Graduate Record Examination Aptitude Test, and DAT 471 Educational Computing (3).
-Required Courses (12 units) DAT 540 Instructional Technology (3) DAT 544 Instructional Design (3) DAT 590 Computer Solutions to Instructional Problems (3) DAT 671 Advanced Instructional Software Design (3) Electives (3) Three units in computer-related courses in educational content areas are to be selected with the approval of the program director.
-Instructional Technology Certificate To receive a Certificate in Instructional Technology, candidates, in addition to meeting all admissions requirements, must complete the following 12 units of course work: Development, Administration and Technology 471, 540, 544 plus three units from Development, Administration and Technology 541, 553, or 596.
-Language Development Specialist Certificate The Language Development Specialist Certificate provides an interdisciplinary approach in linguistics and multicultural education to train teachers in theory and application of English as a second language methodologies for linguistically diverse students in grades K-12.
-1. Valid California teaching credential 2.
-Six units of an appropriate foreign language at the college level.
-The certificate program includes Linguistics 520, 550, 551, 552, and Policy Studies in Language and Cross-Cultural Education 553, 602, 650, 651.
-A grade point average of 3.0 must be obtained in the eight courses.
-Students who complete the certificate program are not eligible to receive the Basic Certificate in Applied Linguistics and English as a Second Language (ESL).
-This is a California State Department of Education Courses Acceptable on Master's Degree Programs in Education GRADUATE COURSES IN EDUCATION Students without classified graduate standing are not admitted to 600- and 700-numbered courses in Education.
-Twelve units of professional education are prerequisite for enrollment in all graduate courses GENERAL 625.
-Instruction in Mathematical Problem Solving (3) Two lectures and three hours of laboratory.
-Prerequisite: Teaching credential.
+For application or further information, see the Director of the program in the Department of Educational Technology.
+Prerequisites: A bachelor's degree from an accredited institution with a grade point average of at least 2.5 (when A equals 4) in the last 60 semester (90 quarter) units attempted.
+A combined score of at least 950 on the verbal and quantitative sections of the GRE General Test, and Educational Technology 471A, 471B Educational Computing (2).
+Required Courses (12 units) - EDTEC 540 Instructional Technology (3) - EDTEC 544 Instructional Design (3) - EDTEC 572 Computer Solutions to Instructional Problems (3) - EDTEC 671 Advanced Instructional Software Design (3) - Electives (3) Three units in computer-related courses in educational content areas are to be selected with the approval of the program director.
+Instructional Technology Certificate To receive a Certificate in Instructional Technology, candidates must meet departmental admission requirements which include relevant work experience or academic preparation. letters of recommendation, and a writing sample, and must complete the following 14 units of Educational Technology 471A, 471B, 540, 544 plus six units from Educational Technology 541, 553, or 596.
+Language Development Specialist Certificate The Language Development Specialist Certificate provides an interdisciplinary approach in linguistics and multicultural education to train teachers in theory and application of English as a second language methodology for linguistically diverse students in grades K-12.
+Requirements to exit the program: